1.1. In addition to capitalised terms defined elsewhere in this Agreement, the following capitalised terms have the meaning given below.

 You must not establish a link from any website that is not owned by you.

 Our site must not be framed on any other site, nor may you create a link to any part of our site other than the home page.
 We reserve the right to withdraw linking permission without notice.
 The website from which you are linking must comply in all respects with the content standards set out in our Acceptable Use Policy.

 If you wish to make any use of material on our site other than that set out above, please address your request to email@example.com

 Where our site contains links to other sites and resources provided by third parties, these links are provided for your information only.
 We have no control over the contents of those sites or resources, and accept no responsibility for them or for any loss or damage that may arise from your use of them.

 The International Mobile Satellite Organization is the registered proprietor of the trade mark INMARSAT and has granted to Inmarsat an exclusive licence to use the trade mark.
 The Inmarsat logo is a registered trade mark of Inmarsat (IP) Company Limited.
 Access to our site does not give any user permission to use our trade mark or logo and such use is strictly prohibited.
 However, distributors of Inmarsat services and solutions can apply via membership of our Connect programme for the right to use our name and logo.

 Please note that, in addition to owning the domain name www.inmarsat.com, we have registered many other forms of generic top level domain names and country code top level domain names together with the Inmarsat second level domain name, and similar domain names likely to be confused with these names or associated with Inmarsat.
 We are continuing to register such domain names.
 We will take legal action against anyone who attempts to register any domain name using the word Inmarsat in it or any domain name likely to be confused with or associated with Inmarsat.

-If you have any concerns about material which appears on our site, please email Brandon James, Head of Digital, at email@example.com.
+If you have any concerns about material which appears on our site, please email Jenefer Bobbin, Web Development Manager at firstname.lastname@example.org.